ibm-cloud-docs/EventStreams/sla.md

 ## Satellite plan
+{:beta: .beta}
 {: #sla_satellite}

-The {{site.data.keyword.messagehub}} Satellite Plan provides a highly available architecture by multi-zone region deployment.
-In a multi-zone location, the {{site.data.keyword.messagehub}} service is distributed across three availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.
+The {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}}  plan provides a highly available architecture by multi-zone region deployment.
+In a multi-zone location, with the correct IaaS configurations, the {{site.data.keyword.messagehub}} service can be distributed across three availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.